December 21, 2020 Alien: Isolation is free on the Epic Games Store today – which has made us want a sequel even more than we already did…

 If Creative Assembly is working on an Alien: Isolation 2 it’s being as quiet as Newt in an air duct about it.
-We were hoping that a sequel would be announced real soon but our dreams were dashed recently with the announcement of Alien: Blackout.
-It follows Amanda Ripley in a new storyline but, sigh, it’s only coming to mobile.
+We were hoping that a sequel would be announced not too long ago but our dreams were dashed with the announcement of Alien: Blackout.
+Sure, it followed Amanda Ripley in a new storyline but, sigh, only on mobile.

 Wouldn’t it be great if Alien: Isolation 2 on PC was being made?
-The first game was highly praised and popular so there’s precedent for such a sequel to be made.
+The first game was highly praised and popular so there’s precedent for such a sequel.
 Perhaps we’d get more of the same tight survival horror gameplay, with a xenomorph hunting you down around a space station – it worked once, at least.
 But there’s also the chance to go in a slightly different direction so as to surprise us all, like a gherkin-headed monster springing from a vent.

 But what do we want from Alien: Isolation 2 in the meantime?
-We’ve put together a wishlist that we reckon would keep us happy, in the event we were trapped alone on a dead ship with a creature from nightmare.
+We’ve put together a wishlist that we reckon would keep us happy, in the event we were trapped alone on a dead ship with a creature from our nightmares.

 Bring Alien: Isolation 2 to PC